DrupalizeMe/community-tools/session-proposal-template.md

 **Requirements**

-- While not absolutley required participants will get the most out of this workshop if they are able to bring a laptop which they can install software on since a large part of the workshop will focus on helping participants get a local development environment setup.
+- While not absolutely required participants will get the most out of this workshop if they are able to bring a laptop which they can install software on since a large part of the workshop will focus on helping participants get a local development environment setup.

 - A basic understanding of Drupal, and simple Drupal site administration tasks is assumed.